 Breaking trail with snowshoes is hot and sweaty work.
-Combining a merino wool baseblayer with a ripstop nylon jacket and trousers can work the trick when the three layer system is overkill.
+Combining a merino wool base layer with a ripstop nylon jacket and trousers can work the trick when the three-layer system is overkill.

 Baselayer – merino wool

 Most people seem to imagine that wool has an endless capacity to absorb moisture.
 In fact, a wool swatch absorbs much less water than a cotton swatch of the same size.
 After absorbing approximately 30% of its weight in water wool begins to pass moisture on to clothing overlaying it.2

 In addition, the breathability of wool means that perspiration exiting sweat glands as vapor is apt to pass directly through without being absorbed by the fabric.3 And while merino is not hydrophobic like synthetic fabrics such as polypropylene and thus does not dry as rapidly, it does retain much of its ability to insulate after becoming wet.
 In addition, when moist it is much less apt to feel “clammy” next to the skin in the way that wet synthetic fabrics so often do.